-Dutch growers were the first to use commercialized auxins as a propagation aid in the mid 19th Century.
-The method became widespread in North America a half century later.
+Dutch growers were the first to use commercialized auxins as a propagation aid in the mid-19th Century.
+The method became widespread in North America a half-century later.
 (Kroin, 4) Modern cultivators have a plethora of scientifically formulated products designed to feed your clones the root-growing hormones you need.

-Powdered auxin gets dissolved in water to create a solution, and gels come ready to use.
-Apply the hormones to the cutting, not the cutting to the hormones!
+Powdered auxin gets dissolved in water to create a solution, and gels are ready to use.
+Apply the rooting hormones to the cutting, not the cutting to the hormones!
 The Missouri Botanical Garden has an excellent visual guide to basal application.

-Foliar application after planting the cutting may work well — but if nearly all the leaves were removed (for reasons discussed previously), you will be working with a limited surface area.
+Foliar application after planting the cutting may work well if leaves are still present.
+However, if you removed all of the leaves (for reasons discussed previously), you will be working with a limited surface area.
 The International Plant Propagators Society published a thorough explanation of both basal and Foliar mechanics.

 Match your Methods to your Plant

 Every variety of plant will have slightly different needs.
 Nevertheless, there are a few guidelines that will improve your cuttings’ success.
 Adjusting the principles of root growth to your chosen crop is essential to maximizing your success.

 As a rule, cuttings from herbaceous and softer-wood plants will sprout roots more quickly and easily, and require more warmth and moisture.
 Obviously, the cuttings rely on photosynthesis for their energy needs.
 Take cuttings from softwood plants early in the growing season during the vegetative phase, before buds form.